 Effective degree days are required for the calculation of the sensitivity factor.
 The effective degree day is used to measure coldness which is directly related to ga demand for area heating.
 The effective degree day is a composite measure of weather coldness incorporating the effect of temperature, wind, sunshine and day of the year.

 Calculation

-The effective degree day is calculated as follows:
+The effective degree day (EDD) is calculated as follows:

 EDD = DD (temperature effect)

 + 0.038 x DD x average wind (wind chill factor)